 Glaucoma and headaches

 The eye disease glaucoma can cause severe headaches in some cases.
-Intraocular pressure refers to the amount of pressure inside the eye caused by a build-up of aqueous humour, due to insufficient drainage.
+Glaucoma occurs when the drainage area at the back of the eye is blocked, and fluid (aqueous humour) builds up, causing increased pressure (intraocular pressure).
 The result is damage to the optic nerve.
 It is not possible to prevent glaucoma from developing, but early detection may help to slow its progression.

-- Open angle glaucoma – is the slow build-up of intraocular pressure over time.
-This type usually presents no symptoms.
+- open angle glaucoma – the slow build-up of intraocular pressure over time.
+This type usually presents no symptoms